WCW789/the_efficient_birder/README.md

 <img width="1394" alt="Homepage of birding journal" src="https://github.com/WCW789/the_efficient_birder/assets/32531807/c6cc40c0-74fa-4aea-becf-7c4199c7eb12">

 If a user wants to add a new entry, they would click on "New Bird".
 This would take them to the camera option.
-After they have captured an image, the image data will be sent to an AWS S3 bucket; an object url from S3 is then sent to a Flask server where the pre-trained model works on the identification.
-Once the classiciation is complete, the name is rendered on the UI:
+After they have captured an image, the image data is sent to an AWS S3 bucket; an object url from S3 is then sent to a Flask server where the pre-trained model works on the identification.
+Once the classification is complete, the name is rendered on the UI:

 <img width="402" alt="Camera capture view" src="https://github.com/WCW789/the_efficient_birder/assets/32531807/879241dd-a1ca-4f42-9287-d1ff48030597">